 INTERPRETATIONS - SECTION III of Article XIV -- Rules of Eligibility

-A. If he/she does so during the high school season for that sport, he/she loses his/her eligibility for six games or the remainder of the season if less than six games remain.
-However, if he/she does so prior to the start of the high school season for that sport or after the close of the high school season, there is no penalty.
+A. If a 7-12 grade student does so during their school season for that sport, he/she loses his/her eligibility for six school games/events or the remainder of the season if less than six school games/events remain.
+However, if he/she does so prior to the start of the school season for that sport or after the close of the school season, there is no penalty.

 A. If a student is not a member of any high school basketball team that represents the school in a contest, he/she could play on some non-school basketball team such as a recreational team, 4-H Team, or an independent team with no penalty.